seagle0128/doom-modeline/README.md

 - An indicator for `evil` state
 - An indicator for `god` state
 - An indicator for `ryo-modal` state
-- An indicator for remote host.
+- An indicator for remote host
 - An indicator for current input method
-- Truncated file names, file icon, buffer state and project name in buffer information segment, which is compatible with `projectile` or `project`.
+- Truncated file names, file icon, buffer state and project name in buffer information segment, which is compatible with `projectile` or `project`

 ## Install